-Background: Psoriasis is an autoimmune disease characterized by the formation of scaly pink patches on the skin that are called plaques1.
-It is generally understood to be a genetic disease that is triggered by environmental factors, and unfortunately there is currently no cure at this time.
-Psoriasis is associated with depression and suicidal ideation2, and is known to significantly impact quality of life.
-Many patients feel that physicians underestimate or under-appreciate the disease's impact on quality of life.
+Background: Psoriasis is an autoimmune disease characterized by scaly pink patches on the skin that are called plaques.1 It is generally understood to be a genetic disease triggered by environmental factors, and unfortunately, there is currently no cure at this time.
+Psoriasis is associated with depression and suicidal ideation,2 and is known to significantly impact the quality of life.
+Many patients feel that physicians underestimate or under-appreciate the disease’s impact on the quality of life.

-Methodology: This study focuses on self-reported subjective well being, an area of research that has typically been lacking in the medical community.
-Over 120,000 people from 184 countries have respondedonline3 , making it one of the most comprehensive and large scale studies to date.
-Online survey and polling has allowed huge sample sizes that are orders of magnitude larger and can include more diverse populations than lab controlled testing.
-At the same time, the researchers acknowledge two major limitations: First, it is an online poll.
-This has many benefits but it also means that respondents are all patients who have access to the Internet or are technology savvy, a skew that does accurately represent psoriasis patients across the globe.
+Methodology: This study focuses on self-reported subjective well-being, an area of research that has typically been lacking in the medical community.
+Over 120,000 people from 184 countries have responded online,3 making it one of the most comprehensive and large-scale studies to date.
+Online surveys and polling have allowed huge sample sizes that are orders of magnitude larger and include more diverse populations than lab-controlled testing.
+Simultaneously, the researchers acknowledge two significant limitations: First, it is an online poll.
+This has many benefits, but it also means that respondents are all patients who have access to the Internet or are technology savvy, a skew that does accurately represent psoriasis patients across the globe.
 The second is that it is a subjective self-assessment of happiness.
-Although most organizations have expanded to be inclusive of self-reported happiness4, it is, by definition, subjective and the data set will be open to interpretation.
+Although most organizations have expanded to be inclusive of self-reported happiness,4 it is, by definition, subjective, and the data set will be open to interpretation.

-- Stress is the biggest predictor of psychological unhappiness, followed by loneliness5.
+- Stress is the most significant predictor of psychological unhappiness, followed by loneliness.5

-- Women with psoriasis report significantly higher levels of stress and loneliness and lower levels of happiness compared to men with psoriasis.
+- Women with psoriasis report significantly higher levels of stress and loneliness and lower happiness levels than men with psoriasis.
 This contrasts with data of non-psoriasis patients win which women report higher levels of happiness overall, suggesting that psoriasis specifically impacts women more.

-- Happiness gaps for regular population and psoriasis patients are significantly larger than that of comparing the highest and lower income groups.
+- Happiness gaps between the general population and psoriasis patients are significantly larger than that of comparing the highest and lower-income groups.
 (28% vs 16% in the UK; 31% vs 10% for Denmark).
-Overall, the impact on happiness that psoriasis has is three times higher than the difference between people of high and low income levels6.
+Overall, psoriasis’s impact on happiness is three times higher than the difference between people of high and low-income levels.6

 - Severity and symptoms affect people to varying degrees.
 Severe psoriasis is more impactful than mild psoriasis.
 High impact symptoms include trouble sleeping and trouble walking.
 Lower impact symptoms include scaling and itching.

 - Emotional life is the area most impacted by psoriasis.
-Other areas, from most to least impacted are: Physical Function, Social Life, Professional Life, Family Life, Educational Life.
+Other areas, from most to least impacted: Physical Function, Social Life, Professional Life, Family Life, Educational Life.